The full_8239_demo MCU.

 Each of the 4 cores requires less than 100mW of total power in typical conditions.

-The Mali450 MP video processing core serves the graphics of the Android Headunt.
-Weak graphic processing is often found in the Android headunits because they are not used in demanding 3D game apps or anything more than Google Maps or Waze.
+The Mali450 MP video processing core serves the graphics of the Android headunit.
+Weak graphic processing is often found in Android headunits because they are not used in demanding 3D game apps or anything other than Google Maps or Waze.
+The Mali450 is well suited to the weak Alps 8239 because they were made for each other.

 The full_8239_demo specification with its 4x A7 cores and its Mali450 video looks very similar to the 8227L quad-core chip.
 It has been seen that some Android headunits advertised as having the 8227L are using the 8239 MCU.
 This is no real step up in performance or any jump in specifications.
 It looks like a different production run of the old 8227L chip, with a different name to differentiate the slightly higher clock rate it can handle.